dwisarut/dwisarut/README.md

 - Python (Rarely used nowaday so I'm a little bit rusty)

 ## Tech or tools that I want/plan to learn:
-- Golang, C, or C++ if I'm good enough
+- Golang, C, or C++ if I have time
 - Vue.js, Next.js, Angular, Svelte
 - AWS